Authors: Ahmed Elsherif 1 ; Michelle Wyatt 2

-- Age 40: 49% in men and 32% in women
+- At age 40: 49% in men and 32% in women

-- Age 75: 35% in men and 24% in women
+- At age 75: 35% in men and 24% in women

-The most common risk factor of coronary heart disease is atherosclerosis of epicardial coronary arteries, resulting in partial or complete obstruction with subsequent inadequate perfusion of the myocardium supplied by the involved coronary artery.
+esulting in partial or complete obstruction with subsequent inadequate perfusion of the myocardium supplied by its regional coronary artery.

-Stenosis of the coronary arteries can lead to an insufficient supply of oxygen to the heart muscle tissue, or decreased coronary flow reserve (“coronary reserve”), which is the ratio of maximum flow to resting flow.
-With a normal coronary artery, a vasodilatory stimulus results in an approximately fourfold increase in flow rate compared to baseline.
-With progressive stenosis, baseline flow remains normal until the coronary artery is narrowed by 80–85%.
-Coronary flow reserve, however, begins to decrease at 40–50% diameter stenosis.
-Coronary flow reserve decreases to two times baseline at approximately 75% stenosis, which indicates myocardial ischemia.
+Stenosis of the coronary arteries can lead to an insufficient oxygen supply to the myocardial tissue or decreased coronary flow reserve, the ratio of maximum flow to resting flow.
+A vasodilatory stimulus in normal coronary arteries results in approximately a fourfold increase in flow rate compared to baseline.
+With progressive stenosis, baseline flow remains normal until the coronary artery is narrowed by 70%–75%.
+However, coronary flow reserve begins to decrease at 40%–50% diameter stenosis.
+Coronary flow reserve decreases to two times baseline at approximately 75% stenosis, indicating myocardial ischemia.[14,15]

 Myocardial Oxygen Demand

-4 major factors determine the oxygen demand of the myocardium:
+Four major factors determine the oxygen demand of the myocardium:

 - Heart rate

-- Systolic blood pressure (after-load)
+- Systolic blood pressure (afterload)

-- Tension on myocardial wall (preload)
+- Tension on the myocardial wall (preload)

 - Myocardial contractility

-Any clinical condition increasing these factors will also increase the myocardial oxygen demand and can result in ischemia, such as tachycardia, hypertension, and ventricular hypertrophy.
+Any clinical condition increasing these factors will also increase the myocardial oxygen demand and result in ischemia, such as tachycardia, hypertension, and ventricular hypertrophy.